 Software Technology (ST) is the right programme for you if your goal is to become any of the following:

-- ST graduates have practical experience conducting scientific research in software engineering technologies, programming or design paradigms and software engineering methods.
-As a result, they are valuable contributors to this area of research and are adept at following trends and applying results.
+At last, ST graduates have practical experience conducting scientific research in software engineering technologies, programming or design paradigms and software engineering methods.
+As a result, you are a valuable contributor to this area of research and are adept at following trends and applying results.